Is It Okay To Be Attracted To A Certain Body Type?

 Advertisement

 This line of thinking becomes problematic when it prevents someone from expanding their horizons and connecting with anyone outside of their type, Dr. Addison says.
 "You get comfortable with just letting [desire] flow along the channel that it's carved out up to now," she says.
-And if your channel is extremely well-worn, so to speak, take a moment to consider the difference between having a "type" you tend to be attracted to, and fetishising people who fit a certain characterisation.
+And if your channel is extremely well-worn, so to speak, take a beat to consider the difference between having a "type" you tend to be attracted to, and fetishizing people who fit a certain characterization.

 Advertisement